jeremytammik/tbc/a/1861_params_tiles_fts.md

 Addendum while editing the blog post: check out [Nest2D, a C++ 2D bin packaging tool for Python](https://github.com/markfink/nest2D), mentioned below for optimised banana slice packing.
+That looks as if it will solve the problem for you right out of the box.

 In any case, do remember to appropriately align the polygon surface you wish to fill (or tile).